Table of Contents

 - Difficulty sleeping

-The good news is that anxiety after drinking is temporary for most people.
+The good news is that hangover anxiety after drinking is temporary for most people.
 More importantly, it is also preventable.

 1. Limit alcohol intake

-2. Eat food before or during drinking
+2. Eat food before and during drinking

 3. Hydrate with water

-Cure for Hangover Anxiety After Drinking
+Hangover Anxiety Cure for After Drinking

 1. Hydrate with water